 The auditor will determine whether the non-conformity is to be graded a major or a minor.
 Majors are issued when there is a failure to fulfil one of the requirements of the standard or a situation arises where there is doubts that your management system can deliver its intended outputs.
 Minors are given where this is not the case or where a single lapse in a system or process is found.
 The auditor may also issue opportunities for improvement (OFIs) which are suggestions as to how to improve your system.

 At a Stage 1 audit the auditor will raise Areas of Concern (AoC) which identify where your system is not yet compliant to the requirements and would result a non-conformity being raised at a Stage 2 audit.
-You are not required to respond to an AoC Stage 1 however, the extent to which AoCs are identified at your Stage 1 audit will influence whether the auditor will recommend progression to the Stage 2 audit.
+The auditor may require you to respond to an AoC from the Stage 1 and, the extent to which AoCs are identified at your Stage 1 audit may influence whether the auditor will recommend progression to the Stage 2 audit.

 You will have an opportunity to discuss the non-conformity at the time it is raised and also at the closing meeting.
-The assessor will advise you as to the grading of the non-conformity and what action is required.
-In certain circumstances NQA may need to revisit your organisation to ensure that non-conformities have been addressed.
+The auditor will advise you as to the grading of the non-conformity and what action is required.
+In certain circumstances NQA may need to revisit your organization to ensure that non-conformities have been addressed.

 Non-conformities which are raised by your auditor will be detailed on your audit report.
-Your response to the raised non-conformities should be detailed on the NQA Audit Non Conformance and Corrective Action Submission Form.
-This form provides areas to detail how your organisation has dealt with the non-conformity.
+Your response to the raised non-conformities should be detailed on the NQA Audit Non Conformance and Corrective Action Submission Form within the audit report.
+This form provides areas to detail how your organization has dealt with the non-conformity.

-Unless otherwise stated, you are required to submit responses to minor non-conformities within 90 days and responses to major non-conformities within 10 days of your audit completion.
+Unless otherwise stated, you are required to submit responses to minor and major non-conformities within 30 days and additional objective evidence to major non-conformities within 90 days of your audit completion.
 This applies to Stage 2, Surveillance, Recertification and Special Visits.
-Your submission must use the NQA Audit Non Conformance and Corrective Action Submission Form.
 Failure to do so may put your certification at risk of suspension.
 You do not have to provide responses to opportunities for improvement (OFIs).

 Please note that certification will not be issued, reissued or revised unless all outstanding non-conformance responses have been submitted and in the case of a major non-conformity the evidence of correction has been provided and accepted by NQA.